Priyanshu-001/expense_manager/README.md

 The variables must be stored in .env at backend

-for deployment in linux server
+for deployment in linux based OS

 ```
 cd frontend